julienchurch/SassBomb/README.md

 This code is a prank.

 It exists for the sole purpose of infurating other people.
-It's a naive recursive Fibonacci sequence function, and it should hang indefinitely on whatever machine is unfortunate enough to run it.
+It's a naïve recursive Fibonacci sequence function, and it should hang indefinitely on whatever machine is unfortunate enough to run it.